 In order to remove the effects of instrument drift caused by gradual temperature variations in the transmitting and receiving circuits, background responses are recorded during each flight.
 To obtain a background level the bird is raised to an altitude of approximately 1200 ft above the topographic surface so that no electromagnetic responses from the ground are present in the recorded traces.
 The EM traces observed at this altitude correspond to a background (zero) level of the system.
 If these background levels are recorded at 20-30 minute intervals, then the drift of the system (assumed to be linear) can be removed from the data by resetting these points to the initial zero level of the system.
 The drift must be removed on a flight-by-flight basis, before any further processing is carried out.
 Geosoft HEM module was used for applying drift correction.
 Residual instrumental drift, usually small, but often non-linear, was manually removed on line-to-line basis.
-During half of the flights, instrument drift on 880 Hz coplanar coils was strongly non-linear in periods, especially on inphase channel.
+During flights 1, 2, 6, 8-12, 15, 16, 19, 25 and 29, instrumental drift on 880 Hz coplanar in phase channel was strongly non-linear most of the time.
+Non-linearity was also observed on other EM channels but in lesser degree.